Spanish coup of July 1936: Valencia (3rd Division)

-Barcelona (4.
-Division)
+Barcelona (4th Division)

 The district commander, Francisco Llano de la Encomienda, was entirely loyal to the Republic.
-His chief of staff, Manuel Moxó Marcaida, was at least aware of the plot, but it is likely that he supported it.
-The key man of Mola in Barcelona was Francisco Mut Ramón, a top member of the divisional staff who was supported by some local commanders.
-The plan that Mola envisioned was the command of the rebellious Barcelona troops be assumed by Manuel González Carrasco, but shortly before the coup, he was reassigned to Valencia and replaced by Manuel Goded.
+His chief of staff, Manuel Moxó Marcaida, was aware of the plot, and it is likely that he supported it.
+The key man of Mola's in Barcelona was Francisco Mut Ramón, a top member of the divisional staff who was supported by some local commanders.
+Mola's plan envisioned that the command of the rebellious Barcelona troops be assumed by Manuel González Carrasco, but shortly before the coup, he was reassigned to Valencia and replaced by Manuel Goded.
 The latter arrived in Barcelona when the rebellion was already underway; Moxó immediately accepted his command.
-Llano de la Encomienda actively worked to suppress the coup within the local military structures until he was detained by units loyal to Goded; his captivity lasted only a few hours.
+Llano de la Encomienda actively worked to suppress the coup, until he was detained by units loyal to Goded; his captivity lasted only a few hours.
 Once the military was overwhelmed by the crowd, Goded and Moxó were arrested and tried, the former executed by firing squad and the latter murdered by the militia.
 Mut Ramón escaped and made it to the Nationalist zone.